-Tooth extraction frequently occurs in the office of a for a variety of reasons, including:
+Tooth extraction frequently occurs in the office of a general dentist for a variety of reasons, including:

 - Bacterial decay